Chase Sapphire Preferred Vs. Ink Business Preferred: Which Is Better?

 I’d argue that the Chase Sapphire Preferred and Ink Business Preferred are the two most well rounded cards out there with annual fees of under $100.
 I think there are merits to having both of these cards, and then complementing them with other no annual fee cards.

-- The Chase Sapphire Preferred is awesome for offering 3x points on dining, while the Ink Business Preferred is awesome for offering 3x points on travel
+• The Sapphire Preferred is awesome for offering 3x points on dining (and now gas and EV charging), while the Ink Business Preferred is awesome for offering 3x points on travel

-- A major consideration is whether you are looking for a personal or business card; on balance I’d say the Ink Business Preferred is a slightly stronger card, but both are excellent
+• A major consideration is whether you are looking for a personal or business card

 Bottom line

 The Chase Sapphire Preferred and Ink Business Preferred are both extremely compelling cards.
 Personally, I think there’s merit to having both of them, and which card makes the most sense for you depends on whether you need a personal or business card.
+If you’re getting both, apply for the Ink Business Preferred first, since Chase business cards don’t add to your 5/24 count.
 Both are also excellent Ultimate Rewards “hub” cards, allowing you to maximize the value of other Chase cards, like the Chase Freedom Unlimited and Ink Business Unlimited.

 Which Chase “Preferred” card do you prefer — the Chase Sapphire Preferred or Ink Business Preferred?